 Although different from face-to-face learning, online study offers the same information, resources, and qualification in a unique and customisable way.
-For current online engineering student Balazs Szikszai, remotely working with tutors and lecturers has been a smooth and enjoyable experience.
+For study online engineering graduate Balazs Szikszai, remotely working with tutors and lecturers has been a smooth and enjoyable experience.

-‘The teaching staff at Deakin have been excellent to deal with.
-Unit chairs and lecturers are generally quick to respond to emails and discussion board questions, and this means we can keep the momentum up even when there are any follow up questions,’ Balazs says.
+‘The teaching staff at Deakin were excellent to deal with.
+Unit chairs and lecturers were generally quick to respond to emails and discussion board questions, and this meant we could keep the momentum up even when there were any follow up questions,’ Balazs says.

 ‘Everyone is still quite accessible remotely – and this is important for online learning.’

 Isabella Nichols echoed Balazs’ sentiment saying that she has never felt any worse off studying online.